 Experiment during training hikes to observe how your body responds and make adjustments before your big climb.
 If you are exercising less than an hour, there is no need to eat during exercise if you have eaten a meal before.
 Drink 6 to 12 oz. of water every 15 minutes during exercise.

 For long, hard hike that last beyond 1-1.5 hours, you should try to supplement at least one-third or more of the calories burned.
 Consult sports dietitian Maria Faires to help you estimate YOUR calorie needs and how many calories you burned per hour.

 Here is an estimate of how to fuel during hiking: If you are hiking vigorously for 1-2 ½ hours then it’s smart to consume a 120-240 calories (30-60 grams of carbs) per hour snack to keep your blood sugar and energy levels stable throughout your hike.
 Two of these homemade oat, peanut butter and chocolate energy balls contain 30 grams of carbohydrate and 8 grams of protein.

 If you are hiking vigorously for over 2 ½ hours then it’s smart to consume a 240-350 calories (60-90 grams of carbs) per hour snack to keep your blood sugar and energy levels stable throughout your hike.

 If you are using an energy gel, use a gel that contains multiple sources of fuel (like glucose and fructose) as you’ll be able to consume and absorb more fuel each hour and therefore keep your system energized.
 Be sure to begin taking gels relatively early in the hike.
 By taking the gels early, your body shouldn’t be under great stress and you will be able to digest it.
-Always take energy gels with plain water, not a sports drink.
+Always take energy gels with plenty of plain water, not a sports drink.